Skip to content

 1. Annual impact report

-Auditable document with verified metrics, geo-tagged photos, and editorial narrative.
-PDF + hi-res assets for your sustainability statement.
+Auditable document with verified metrics, georeferenced photos, and editorial narrative.
+PDF + high-resolution assets for your sustainability report.

 One professional session per year at the sanctuary, with your team if applicable.
-Editorial + social media material for your own channels.
+Editorial and social media content for your own channels.

-Field day at the sanctuary with your team — planting, monitoring, feeding.
+A field day at the sanctuary with your team — tree planting, monitoring, feeding.
 Real work, not generic team-building.
 Catering included.

 4. Quarterly editorial presence

-Four publications per year in sanctuary channels reporting your partnership progress, with your brand featured in each piece.
+Four posts a year on the sanctuary's channels covering your partnership milestones, with your brand featured in each piece.

-Each company arrives with a different goal — visibility, ESG, content, community impact, team activation.
+Every company comes with a different goal — visibility, ESG, content, community impact, team activation.
 We design the partnership around that, not the other way around.
 Better to start with a short conversation.

 Corporate FAQs

 Twelve months.
-Conservation projects operate on annual cycles — planting, monitoring, breeding, data collection.
-Shorter commitments don't allow for solid result reporting.
+Conservation projects run on annual cycles — planting, monitoring, breeding, data collection.
+Shorter commitments don't allow for solid results to be reported.

 Is the donation tax-deductible for legal entities?+

 Yes.
 Fundación Loros operates under the DIAN Special Tax Regime (Decree 2150/2017).
 We issue a consolidated annual tax certificate.
-Your company can deduct it on its corporate income tax return.
+Your company can deduct it in its corporate income tax return.

 How is impact measured?+

-Verifiable, geo-tagged KPIs: trees planted (with coordinates and species), nests installed (with pair tracking), sectors monitored (team-hours), birds released (with ID rings).
-The quarterly report shows progress vs. goal set at partnership start.
+Verifiable, georeferenced KPIs: trees planted (with coordinates and species), nests installed (with pair count), sectors monitored (team-hours), birds released (with identification band).
+The quarterly report shows progress against the target agreed at the start.

-Do you accept one-off sponsorships or only annual?+
+Do you accept one-time sponsorships, or only annual ones?+

-One-off sponsorships only for discrete physical assets — a specific nest, a single team workday, a corporate event at the sanctuary.
-For partnerships with visibility and reporting, the minimum is annual.
+Sponsorships for discrete physical assets only — a specific nest box, a single team day, a corporate event at the sanctuary.
+For partnerships with visibility and reporting, the minimum commitment is annual.

 Do you accept co-branding and reciprocal logo use?+

 Yes, within a joint editorial manual.
-The sanctuary protects its editorial voice; the corporate brand is incorporated with clear usage guidance.
-Co-branding terms are set in the contract.
+The sanctuary protects its editorial tone; the corporate brand is incorporated with clear usage guidelines.
+Co-branding is agreed in the contract.

-Two to six weeks from first conversation to signed agreement.
+Between 2 and 6 weeks from the first conversation to signing the agreement.
 After that, the first quarterly report arrives at 90 days.

-If your sustainability statement needs real numbers, this partnership is the most honest shortcut.
+If your sustainability report needs real numbers, this partnership is the most honest shortcut.

-The opposite of event sponsoring: instead of paying for fleeting visibility, you fund operations that produce auditable data.
-Your team has reporting material, your brand appears linked to a physical outcome, and at year-end you can tell your stakeholders exactly where the money went — with photo and coordinates.
+The opposite of event sponsorship: instead of paying for fleeting visibility, you fund operations that produce auditable data.
+Your team has material to report on, your brand appears tied to a tangible result, and at the end of the year you can tell your stakeholders exactly where the money went — with a photo and coordinates.